How to Be More Assertive – The Quintessential Guide

 Last week, I went to dinner with my cousin and her friend who were visiting me in Vienna for some days.
 They really enjoy Italian food so I booked a table in one of the most traditional Italian restaurants in town.
 The menu was kind of complicated because we had many options to choose from, so I asked the waiter to enlighten us a bit and suggest some of the most popular dishes.

-While talking to the waiter, I noticed my cousin’s friend struggling to keep eye contact with him and also expediting signs of uncomfortable body language during his presence.
-I didn’t really pay much attention to his behavior and went on ordering some of the most interesting dishes in the menu.
+While talking to the waiter, I noticed my cousin’s friend struggling to keep eye contact with him and also showcasing signs of uncomfortable body language during his presence.
+I didn’t really pay much attention to his behavior and went on ordering some of the most interesting dishes on the menu.

 When the dishes arrived, we had a variety of options to choose from.
-Pizza, tagliatelle carbonara, penne al’arrabiata, some nice Italian antipasti and a very tasteful white wine, were just some of the items that composed our dinner.
-The friend looked really excited with the food choices and started tasting every single dish to get an overall taste of our mini feast.
+Pizza, tagliatelle carbonara, penne al’arrabiata, some nice Italian antipasti, and a very tasteful white wine, were just some of the items that composed our dinner.
+The friend looked really excited about the food choices and started tasting every single dish to get an overall taste of our mini feast.

 When he tried the penne al’arrabiata however, he noticed that the sauce was way too spicy.
 I am not really an expert when it comes to Italian food but, to his defense, I have to admit that the sauce was unusually spicy.
 Without hesitation, I called the waiter and politely asked him to change the dish and bring us something with a more balanced flavor.

 To the sound of my comment, the friend blushed and, in a moment of self-guilt, he urged me not to change anything and that the dish was fine.
 I went on to ignore him and asked him to relax, explaining that sometimes it is nice to get what you want.

 The rest of the dinner flowed naturally and the friend eventually ended up loving the balanced taste of his new penne al’arrabiata.